Home » Symptoms » Dog Symptoms A-Z » Light-colored Feces

 Basics and possible causes

-The normal color of dog feces is mainly influenced by bile pigments released during food digestion.
+The normal color of dog stool is mainly influenced by bile pigments, which are released during food digestion.
 Bile, produced by the liver and stored in the gallbladder, contains bilirubinBilirubin is a yellow pigment that is produced when hemoglobin from red blood cells is broken down.
 It is further processed in the liver and then excreted via the bile.
-Elevated bilirubin levels may indicate liver dysfunction or impaired bile excretion., which gives the feces its typical brown color.
-If this process is disrupted, the feces may appear lighter.
+Elevated bilirubin levels may indicate liver dysfunction or impaired bile excretion., which gives stool its typical brown color.
+If this process is disrupted, the stool may appear lighter.

-One of the most common causes of light-colored feces is an insufficient amount of bile in the intestineThe intestine is the medical term for the gut, including the small intestine (intestinum tenue) and the large intestine (intestinum crassum).
-It plays a central role in the digestion and absorption of nutrients., which may indicate problems with the gallbladder or bile ducts.
-This can be caused by physical blockages, inflammatory conditions, or infections that impede the normal flow of bile.
+One of the most common causes of light-colored stool is an insufficient amount of bile in the intestineThe intestine is the medical term for the gut, including the small intestine (intestinum tenue) and the large intestine (intestinum crassum).
+It plays a central role in the digestion and absorption of nutrients., which can indicate problems with the gallbladder or bile ducts.
+This can be caused by physical blockages, inflammatory conditions, or infections that hinder the normal flow of bile.

 Certain pancreatic diseases, such as pancreatic insufficiencyInsufficiency refers to the inadequate function or performance of an organ or system.
-This can include, for example, heart failure, kidney failure, or venous insufficiency., which impairs the digestion of fats, can also lead to lighter feces.
-In such cases, the feces may also appear greasy or slimy.
+This can include, for example, heart failure, kidney failure, or venous insufficiency., which hinders fat digestion, can also lead to lighter stool.
+In such cases, the stool may also appear greasy or slimy.

 Typical accompanying symptoms